Crescent (Egyptian band)

-Crescent is a blackened death metal band from Egypt, founded in 1998.
+Crescent is a blackened death metal band from Cairo, Egypt, founded in 1998.
 Crescent formed in 1998 as a black metal band, making it one of the oldest extreme metal bands in Egypt and the region.
 It was the first to perform at Wacken Open Air and many other festivals and countries.
 Crescent headlined numerous gigs and concerts in their homeland – Egypt, such as in El Sawy Culture Wheel, Bibliotheca Alexandrina, Swiss Club, Azhar Park and many other small venues.

 History

 Founding and early days (1998)

 Crescent was formed in 1998 in Cairo, Egypt by Ismaeel Attallah and Amr Mokhtar.
 They started as a pure black metal band, inspired by Dissection, At The Gates, Death and Bolt Thrower.
 They released a demo in 1999 titled Edgar Allan Poe's "Dreamland".
 Later, they started gradually shifting towards the Egyptian death metal sound using Eastern sounding scales, going back to the roots to embrace the Egyptian sound.